YojimboSecurity/skytap-sdk-go/README.md

 ## About

 This package provides a Go client for the [Skytap API](https://help.skytap.com/API_v2_Documentation.htm).
+This is a fork of the origional.
+Please see acknowledgements.

 ## Getting Started